SeedlingsBabylab/wordcompare/README.md

 ## Running

-To start up wordcompare, go to terminal and cd into the directory that was just created.
+To start wordcompare, go to terminal and cd into the directory that was just created.
 Then, run:

 ```shell

 ~$ python wordcompare.py

 ```

 This will start the GUI program.